 As a diversity and inclusion professional, your skills are vital to the future of Canadian organizations.
-Yet, how can you demonstrate to your clients or employers that you have what it takes to advance the diversity and inclusion and promote change?
-Become a Canadian Certified Inclusion Professional (CCIP™).
+Yet, how can you demonstrate to your clients or employers that you have what it takes to advance diversity and inclusion and promote change?

-The CCIP™ certification process is designed to assess the knowledge and experience of diversity and inclusion professionals against the standard established by the CCIP™ Competency Framework.
+The Canadian Certified Inclusion Professional (CCIP™) certification process is designed to assess the knowledge and experience of diversity and inclusion professionals against the standard established by the CCIP™ Competency Framework.
 CCIP™ is not an educational program.
 Educational programs are designed to provide training and instruction to help participants acquire or enhance their knowledge or skills, whereas certification programs such as CCIP™ are designed to assess an individual’s existing knowledge or skills against a set of pre-defined competencies.
 This is accomplished in a way that is independent from the provision of training or instruction.

-- Prepare your documents – Prepare a chronological resume and complete an Assessment of Eligibility form.
+- Prepare your documents. – Prepare a chronological resume and complete an Assessment of Eligibility form.
 You are required to describe your diversity and inclusion work experience and provide two references.

 - Register and pay the certification fee.
-Click here to register.

-- Take the CCIP™ exam – The exam will test your knowledge of the CCIP™ competencies with a multiple-choice test delivered online.
+- Take the CCIP™ exam. – The exam will test your knowledge of the CCIP™ competencies with a multiple-choice test delivered online.

-- Maintain the certification - Provide evidence of 20 hours of professional development per year.
+- Maintain the certification. - Provide evidence of 20 hours of professional development per year.